Dutch vision on global climate action

 - more energy-efficient devices and appliances.

-Global demand is on the rise for these types of solutions.
-The Netherlands aims to be a world leader in smart, clean and energy-efficient technologies.
 Central government supports the development and marketing of new technologies, for example through Green Deals.